-Our advice: Don't gamble with futures and options.
+My advice: Don't gamble with futures and options.

 The only real use that you may (if ever) have for these derivatives (so called because their value is "derived" from the price of other securities) is to hedge.
 Suppose that you hold a lot of a stock that has greatly appreciated, and you don't want to sell now because of the tax bite.
-Perhaps you want to postpone selling the stock until next year because you plan on not working, and you can then benefit from the lower, long-term capital gains tax rate.
+Perhaps you want to postpone selling the stock until next year because you plan on not working, or you can then benefit from the lower, long-term capital gains tax rate.
 You can buy what's called a put option, which increases in value when a stock's price falls (because the put option grants you the right to sell your stock to the purchaser of the put option at a preset stock price).
-Thus, if the stock price does fall, the rising put option value offsets some of your losses on the stock you still hold.
-Using put options allows you to postpone selling your stock without exposing yourself to the risk of a falling stock price.
+Thus, if the stock price does fall, the rising put options allows you to postpone selling your stock without exposing yourself to the risk of a falling stock price.